JohnStuartPhil/cherryleavesproject/README.md

 - When the result (healthy or powdery mildew) is povided, a table with the image name and prediction results, and a download button to download the table is also provided.

 #### Hypothesis page
-- A page indicatuing the hypothesis and explanation of validation.
+- A page indicatuing the hypothesis and explanation of validation for each business requirement.

 #### ML Performance Metrics
 - A technical page displaying the model performance.